 The borage plant, sometimes called starflower, is a wildflower and medicinal herb that grows natively in temperate regions around the world.
 The plant produces attractive blue to purple star-shaped flowers on fuzzy stems.
-Borage seeds are most prized, however, because they contain the plant's healing oil.
-In fact, the oil is the richest known source of gamma linolenic acid (GLA), an omega-6 fatty acid that helps protect and moisturize the skin.
+Borage seeds are the most prized part of the plant, however, because they contain its healing oil.
+In fact, the oil is the richest known source of gamma-linolenic acid (GLA), an omega-6 fatty acid that helps protect and moisturize the skin.

-Starflower oil is unique because it provides a direct source of GLA, and the body does not have to create the substance from linolenic acid.
+Starflower oil is unique because it provides a direct source of GLA so the body does not have to create the substance from linolenic acid.
 This essentially cuts out the hard work that would normally be performed by your body.
-As you age, your body become less efficient in converting linolenic acid to GLA, which is another reason this oil is so beneficial to older people and those concerned about the effects of aging.
+As you age, your body becomes less efficient at converting linolenic acid to GLA, which is another reason this oil is so beneficial to older people and those concerned about the effects of aging.
 Obtaining this fatty acid directly by taking starflower oil is a surefire way to reduce the chance of developing inflammatory conditions associated with aging, such as arthritis.

-Supplementing the diet with starflower oil, or applying the oil topically to the skin may help improve many skin problems.
+Supplementing the diet with starflower oil or applying the oil topically to the skin may help improve many skin problems.
 Researchers have found that even serious skin conditions may be reduced by starflower oil's ability to reduce inflammation and promote moisture retention.
-A study published in 2009 in the British Journal of Nutrition found that individuals taking borage oil internally for 12 weeks experienced a significant decrease in skin reddening, roughness and scaling, and an increase in skin hydration.
-Similar results have been reported by other clinical trials.
+A study published in 2009 in the British Journal of Nutrition found that individuals taking borage oil internally for 12 weeks experienced a significant decrease in skin reddening, roughness, and scaling, and an increase in skin hydration.
+Similar results have been reported in other clinical trials.

 Purchasing and Taking Starflower Oil